syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/chartannotation.md

 ![](chartannotation_images/image1.png)

-## Positioning the Annotation
+## Positioning the annotation

 Annotations can be positioned in plot area based on X1 and Y1 properties.
 For shape annotations, specify X2 and Y2 properties, if needed.
-These X and Y values can be specified with axis units or pixel units, and this can be identified by using [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAnnotation~CoordinateUnit.html) property.
+The X and Y values can be specified with axis units or pixel units, and these can be identified by using [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAnnotation~CoordinateUnit.html) property.

-### Positioning based on CoordinateUnit as Axis
+### Positioning based on CoordinateUnit as axis

-To position the Annotation based on axis, set the X1 and Y1, X2 and Y2 properties based on axis range values, if needed; set the [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAnnotation~CoordinateUnit.html) value as `Axis`.
+To position the annotation based on an axis, set the X1 and Y1, X2 and Y2 properties based on axis range values, if needed, and then set the [`CoordinateUnit`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAnnotation~CoordinateUnit.html) value as `Axis`.

 {% highlight c# %}
 [C#]